Dionysius, Metropolitan of Moscow

+Biography

-Dionysius was selected as metropolitan by Ivan IV in 1581.
-He was notable for his eloquence and a number of works (all of them lost), for which he would be nicknamed Грамматик (The Grammarian).
+He first served at the Khutyn Monastery.
+Dionysius was selected as the metropolitan bishop by Ivan IV in 1581.
+He was notable for his eloquence and a number of works (all of them lost), and was known as a "wise grammarian".
 Being a close friend of the Shuisky family, Dionysius managed to reconcile them with the Godunovs in 1585.
-At the same time, he attempted to persuade tsar Feodor I to divorce Irina Godunova.
+At the same time, he attempted to persuade Tsar Feodor I to divorce Irina Godunova.
 For this, he was deposed at the instigation of Boris Godunov in 1587 and was exiled to the Khutyn Monastery outside Novgorod the Great.
 He died there in 1591.